sequenceiq/slider/src/site/markdown/specification/cli-actions.md

 If the `--wait` argument specified a wait time, then the command will block until the cluster has finished or the wait time was exceeded.

+If the `--message` argument specified a message -it must appear in the YARN logs as the reason the cluster was frozen.

 The outcome should be the same: